facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Overview

+Many color spaces are designed in such a way that they can only represent colors accurately within a specific range.
-Many color spaces have limits to the colors they can accurately represent.
-This is the color gamut.
-The bounds represent the limits to which a color space can represent a color.
-Some color spaces are theoretically unbounded, but past a point, the eye can't see them.
+This range in which a color can accurately be represented is known as the color gamut.
+Some color spaces are theoretically unbounded, but past a point, the eye can't see them anyways.

-When moving from a large color space like CIELAB to a small color space like sRGB, many CIELAB colors will not fit without mapping the color to one that does fit.
-This "fitting" of the color from one gamut into another is called gamut mapping.
+CIELAB is a color space that has no real defined.
+When translating a color from such a large color space as CIELAB to a small color space like sRGB, there are many colors that simply cannot be represented within the space.
+In order to visually represent a color outside of the gamut, a suitable color within the gamut must be selected to be shown in its place.
+This selecting of a suitable replacement is called gamut mapping.

 ## Checking Gamut